monowai/beancounter/jar-common/README.md

 We realise these in BeanCounter in this manner

 -   `SystemException` - Requires operational intervention, could be a system bug.
-Think of this as “Get out of bed” type conditions.
+Think of this as “Get out of bed” type condition.
 These are signaled over HTTP as a `5XX` HttpStatus
 -   `BusinessException` - Something could not be resolved by the application.
 Testable conditions that result in an error, typically business logic failure.
 These are signaled over HTTP as a `4XX` HttpStatus

-There are some sepecialised variations of the `BusinessExecption`, notably
+There are some specialised variations of the `BusinessExecption`, notably

 -   `ForbiddenException` - User is recognized, but has insufficient priviges to invoke the endpoint.
 These are signaled over HTTP as a `403` HttpStatus
 -   `UnauthorizedException` - Unable to Autheticate the user.
 These are signaled over HTTP as a `401` HttpStatus

 ## Not Found